Chang-yup/IMU_Kalman-filter_MATLAB/README.md

 sampledata : sampledata I used

 # How to use
-**1. Get data from IMU sensor.
+**1. Get data from IMU sensor.**

 You should stay put IMU sensor for the first 5 seconds(It's for gyro compensation), then rotate it.

 I recommend you to rotate it several times.
 (It's good for magnetometer compensation.)

-2. The data must be
+**2. The data must look like this ↓ **
-**

 'AccX  AccY  AccZ  GyroX  GyroY  GyroZ  MagX  MagY  MagZ time' for k=1

 'AccX  AccY  AccZ  GyroX  GyroY  GyroZ  MagX  MagY  MagZ time' for k=2